Orthogonal-Research-Lab/Proposals/ALife 19/Developmental-Incongruity-Heterochrony.md

 ## Results

 ### Compound and Multiphasic Heterochrony
 We can go beyond the empirical work of Williamson and define two alternate models for characterizing heterochrony in life-history: multiphasic and compound.
-Each type relies upon the presence of two different developmental programs in the same organism.
+Multiphasic heterochrony involves plastic responses to growth stimuli over developmental time.
+Compound heterochrony involves developmental trajectories inherited from multiple species.
+These types of heterochrony are demonstrated in Figures 1 and 2, respectively.
+Both of these types can also be characterized using a dynamical formulation of previous descriptions of heterochrony.

 <p align="center">
   <img width="1008" height="500" src="https://user-images.githubusercontent.com/38323286/53188873-db932e80-35cb-11e9-84f8-8bb181b4a1b6.png">